kibimon/activitymon/mon-vocabulary/README.md

 [Activity Vocabulary][] types are indicated with the prefix `as:`, which represents the `https://www.w3.org/ns/activitystreams#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MAY** be omitted.

-Roleplaying Vocabulary types are indicated with the prefix `rp:`, which represents the `tag:marrus.xyz,2018:roleplaying::` base URI.
+[Roleplaying Vocabulary][] types are indicated with the prefix `rp:`, which represents the `https://www.monstr.pub/ns/roleplaying#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MUST** be declared in the `@context` of the document to be valid, and a different prefix **MAY** be used instead.

-Mon Vocabulary types are indicated with the prefix `mon:`, which represents the `tag:marrus.xyz,2018:activitymon::` base URI.
+[Mon Vocabulary][] types are indicated with the prefix `mon:`, which represents the `https://www.monstr.pub/ns/monstrpub#` base URI.
 Note that in [ActivityStreams 2.0][] documents, this prefix **MUST** be declared in the `@context` of the document to be valid, and a different prefix **MAY** be used instead.

  >  As this is still a draft specification, the above URIs may change at some point in the future.

 ##  2. Conformance  ##

-All sections explicitly marked as non-normative, as well as any diagrams, exmaples, or notes in this specification, are non-normative.
+All sections explicitly marked as non-normative, as well as any diagrams, examples, or notes in this specification, are non-normative.
 Everything else in this specification is normative.

 The Mon Vocabulary is an extension of the [Roleplaying Vocabulary][], which is in turn an extension of the [Activity Vocabulary][].